Caught on camera, mid tie…

+Oh my goodness, what an angle!
+The lens automatically caught me mid tie.
 November 2017 saw me at the start of my weight loss.
-I had also just learnt about an app called whistlecam, recommended by my rope hero and friend to take difficult shots when I am otherwise occupied.
+I had also just learnt about an app called Whistle Cam.
+It came highly recommended by my rope hero and friend – Angel – to take difficult shots when I am otherwise occupied.
 Perfect!

 Or not… What I hadn’t realised was that my text tone would set the shutter off at my least photogenic moment.
-I quickly averted my eyes, disgusted at my body and how I had let myself become.
+I quickly averted my eyes, disgusted at my body.
+At what I had let myself become.
 Focusing instead on the flying woman in the next (planned) photo.

 Moving on to November 2018 I was reminded (by google photos) that I had this picture.
 It was a strong reminder of how much I had/have changed.
 Oddly, though I see the rolls what I notice more is my confident hands.
 I know what came next and I don’t know many people who can suspend themselves quickly, safely and securely.

 18 months later the prompt for May’s Sinful Sunday is An Outtake Picture.
-I’m so proud to share this picture.
+I’m so proud to share this photograph.
+My shape and size is no longer of such concern, my confidence in what my body can achieve has skyrocketed, and how I look is irrelevant.

-Rope doesn’t discriminate on size.
-Go and get yourself caught.
+Rope doesn’t discriminate on size, nor does the lens – go and get yourself caught.

 What a great picture!